MahtabEK/Classification-with-Support-Vector-Machines/README.md

 - urgent_subj: Whether the word “urgent” was in the email subject.
 - exclaim_mess: The number of exclamation points in the email message.
 - number: Factor variable saying whether there was no number, a small number (under 1 million), or a big number.

 The data are from this R package: https://cran.r-project.org/web/packages/openintro/openintro.pdf

+**Part 1:**

+I read in the email.txt dataset.

+**Part 2:**

+I split the data into train and test holding out 50% of observations as the test set.
+I pass random_state=0 to train_test_split to ensure I get the same train and tests sets as the solution.

+**Part 3:**

+I create a pipeline for the support vector machine.
+Here, I start with a kernel="linear" and gamma="auto".

+**Part 4:**

+I use my model to construct a confusion matrix by fitting and predicting on the training data.
+I calculate the model's training accuracy, precision, and recall using the confusion matrix.

+**Part 5:**

+I estimate my support vector machine's out of sample recall by using 5 fold cross validation.

+**Part 6:**

+I used sklearn's GridSearchCV to search over the kernel and gamma.
+This search is over kernel = ['rbf','sigmoid'] and gamma = np.linspace(1e-5, 1e-2).
+I used recall as my metric for scoring.

+It should be noted that GridSearchCV is a way to cross validate your models for a variety of parameters.
+You can read more about GridSearchCV at https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html